Ajatt-Tools/videoclip/README.md

 Configuration file is located at ```~/.config/mpv/script-opts/videoclip.conf``` and should be created by the user.
-If a parameter is not specified in the config file, the default value will be used.
+If a parameter is not specified in the config file, the default value will be used. mpv doesn't tolerate spaces before and after `=`.

 Example configuration file:
 ```
-# Absolute path to the folder where generated clips will be placed.
+# Absolute paths to the folders where generated clips will be placed.
 # `~` or `$HOME` are not supported due to mpv limitations.
-media_path=/home/user/Videos
+video_folder_path=/home/user/Videos
+audio_folder_path=/home/user/Music

 # Menu size
 font_size=20